Modern History Playlist

 Fun Facts

-Annie Besant (Theosophical) later became active in political Home Rule movement.
+Annie Besant (Theosophical) later became actively involved in the political Home Rule movement.

-Savitribai Phule was among the earliest women educators in India and set up girls' schools.
+Savitribai Phule , wife of Jyotiba Phule, was among the earliest women educators in India and set up girls' schools in Pune.

 Mains Key Points